 - "National Human Trafficking Initiatives: Dimensions of Policy Diffusion," with Yoo, Eun-hye.
 2015.
 Law & Social Inquiry 40(3):631-663.

 - ”Genital Cutting, Female," with Fortunata Songora Makene.
 2014.
 Encyclopedia of Health, Illness, Behavior, and Society, edited by William C. Cockerham, Robert Dingwall, & Stella Quah.
 Wiley-Blackwell.

 - "When Do Laws Matter?
 National Minimum-Age-of-Marriage Laws, Child Rights, and Adolescent Fertility, 1989-2007," with Minzee Kim, Wesley Longhofer, and Hollie Nyseth Brehm.
 2013.
 Law & Society Review 47(3):589-620.

 - "Female Genital Cutting," Ed.
 Heather Montgomery.
 2013.
 Oxford Bibliographies in Childhood Studies New York: Oxford University Press [online].

 - "Neoliberalism, Transnational Education Norms, and Education Spending in the Developing World, 1983-2004," with Minzee Kim.
 2012.
 Law & Social Inquiry 37(2): 367-394.

-- Analyzing the Power of Child Rights Discourse in the Global Community: Human Rights: New Possibilities/New Problems," with Hollie Nyseth Brehm. ed by Austin Sarat.
+- "Why the Underutilization of Child Rights in Global Mobilization?
+The Cases of Female Genital Cutting Practices and User Fees for Education,” with Hollie Nyseth Brehm.
+2011.
+Human Rights: New Possibilities/New Problems.
+Edited by Austin Sarat.
 Bingley.
-2011.
 UK: Emerald Group Publishing.